CPScript/kyro/README.md

-> Kyro : Your in control
+> Kyro : Your in control / A simple and user-friendly operating system designed with privacy and security in mind.
-* name change was made to fit the purpose o this operating system...
-"The name "Kyro" comes from the Greek word "kyrios," meaning "lord" or "master."
-This name suggests that the user is in control of their own data and privacy, which aligns with the principles of a privacy OS."

 ### **Want to contribute?**
 * I would love help with the development of this project.
 Create a request! <3